AdityaC4/SpartaMISC/README.md

 ## By the Michigan State University Team (Sp4rtans)
 This repository holds the MSU team's implementation of the design for a MISC system for the 2024 edition of the MITRE eCTF.
 See [https://ectf.mitre.org/](https://ectf.mitre.org/) for details.

+## Overview
+Our design uses a custom implementation of a TLS handshake with mutual authentication.
+This is used in the MISC for the Application Processor (AP) and Components to verify each other before booting and establishing a session that allows secure communications.
+The handshake involves verification of certificates signed by the host (manufacturer) for the device, along with an ephemeral Elliptic Curve Diffie-Hellman to derive a unique shared key and ensure forward secrecy.
+The communications post boot ensure integrity and authenticity by use of Authenticated Encryption with Associated Data (AEAD).

+## Cryptography
+The handshake uses the following cryptographic systems documented in `crypto_publickey.h` and provided wolfSSL's wolfCrypt library:
+1) Ed25519 used for signing and verification of device certificates and challenge-response
+2) Curve25519 used for the key exchange in Elliptic Curve Diffie-Hellman and derivation of the shared secret for symmetric communication

+The symmetric communications utilize the ChaCha20 stream cipher along with Poly1305 message authentication codes for a system that provides AEAD.
+The above suites were chosen for speed and resource efficiency which were important to meet the specified time requirements on the target hardware.

 ## Notes
 Currently the project does not make use of `user_settings.h`.
 If you want to use it make sure `WOLFSSL_USER_SETTINGS` is defined for `PROJ_CFLAGS` in the Makefile to utilize it instead of command line flags.